-How we will co-ordinate and integrate access to formal and informal learning opportunities

-- 1. Improve access and cross referral for adults into adult learning opportunities across key providers - Re-introduction of Big Plus 0800 number, partners will share information/guidance and cross refer to most-appropriate provision. - 2.
-Annual guidance or 'Learning Fair' event for learners seeking adult learning options will be organised by key partner providers centrally and/or in localities - 3.
-Annual Learners Event will allow learners to critically reflect on their experiences and make recommendations for change or improvement - 4.
-Regular meetings with key partner providers will be re-instated to establish gaps in provision, look for opportunities to share resources/venues/publicity/deliver in partnership.

-How will we know? (that we have co-ordinated and integrated access to formal and informal learning opportunities) Taking each action in turn, how will you know you have done it?
-Timescale Lead 1) Re-introduce and publicise 0800 number in all partner publicity June 2020 CEC/Edinburgh Monitor number of calls to the number and cross referrals made College (EC) 2) Annual guidance event held September 2020 CEC/EC Numbers of learners attending guidance events Evaluation and feedback from learners 3) Annual learner event held CEC Number of adult learners across partners participating in learner Voice consultation events November 2020 Actions for change will be collated in a Learner Voice report and actions implemented reported on at next Learner in the form of 'you said we did' 4) Joint meetings, joint planning evaluation and delivery have taken place between ESOL, Community June 2020 EC/CEC Based Adult Learning partners Partners have reciprocally promoted each other's - measured by asking learners where they heard about the programme Joint use of partner campuses for promotion and delivery - measured by a brief annual audit of this to show increased joint use
+How we will co-ordinate and integrate access to formal and informal learning opportunities Improve access and cross referral for adults into adult learning opportunities across key providers Re-introduction of Big Plus 0800 number, partners will share information/guidance and cross localities Annual Learners Event will allow learners to critically reflect on their experiences and make recom Regular meetings with key partner providers will be re-instated to establish gaps in provision, look resources/venues/publicity /deliver in partnership. oss refer to most-appro ed by key partner provi mendations for change ders centrally and/or in or improvement How will we know? (that we have co-ordinated and integrated access to formal and informal learning opportunities) Taking each action in turn, how will you know you have done it?
+Timescale Lead Re-introduce and publicise 0800 number in all partner publicity Monitor number of calls to the number and cross referrals made June 2020 CEC/Edinburgh College (EC) 2) Annual guidance event held Numbers of learners attending guidance events Evaluation and feedback from learners September 2020 CEC/EC 3) Joint meetings, joint planning evaluation and delivery have taken place between ESOL, Community Based Adult Learning partners Partners have reciprocally promoted each other's - measured by asking learners where June 2020 EC/CEC they heard about the programme Joint use of partner campuses for promotion and delivery - measured by a brief annual audit of this to show increased joint use